 - Daughter of former Texas Governor Ann Richards (D)

-The daughter of former Texas governor Ann Richards, veteran labor organizer and political operative Cecile Richards is the current President of the Planned Parenthood Federation of America (PPFA), a board member of the Proteus Fund and NARAL Pro-Choice America, and a former director of a national pro-choice project for the Turner Foundation.
+The daughter of former Texas governor Ann Richards, veteran labor organizer and political operative Cecile Richards is the current President of the Planned Parenthood Federation of America (PPFA), a board member of NARAL Pro-Choice America and the Proteus Fund, and a former director of a national pro-choice project for the Turner Foundation.

 In 1972 Richards worked on Sarah Weddington's political campaign for a seat in the Texas state legislature.
 Weddington was the attorney who would successfully argue the 1973 U.S. Supreme Court case Roe v.
 Wade, which legalized abortion nationwide.

 After graduating from Brown University in 1980, Richards began organizing low-wage workers in the hotel, health care, and janitorial industries in Texas, Louisiana, and California.